chibiboba/JS-120/aaaa Notes/Lesson 4 Notes.md

 ##### `super`

-Note also that the `Square` constructor calls a function that is represented by the keyword `super`.
-When called inside the `constructor` method, the `super` keyword refers to the constructor method for the parent class (the class that we inherit from).
+- When called inside the `constructor` method, the `super` keyword refers to the constructor method for the parent class (the class that we inherit from).
 Thus, `super(size, size)` performs the same role performed by this code from our constructor/prototype example:

 ```js
 function Square() {